UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 # Data Specifications

 The UMA team will maintain a "green light" list of qualified integrations, which will be readily available upon request.
-Each integration will be added one at a time, after it has been discussed in the #voting channel in the UMA discord.
+Each integration will be added one at a time, after it has been discussed in the #voting channel in the UMA Discord.
 The following criteria will be considered during the evaluation of each integration:

 Any contract that falls into one of the categories listed below.
 * Call or Put options